chumaky/datero-docs/docs/tutorial.md

 We will not repeat them here, but instead will show how to add server and import schema whenever applicable for each of our datasources.

 ### Servers creation
-In the left navigation pane of the dashboard in the Connectors section click on the corresponding connector and fill out connection details as per below.
+In the left navigation pane of the dashboard in the Connectors section click on the corresponding connector and fill out connection details as per screenshots below.
+The passwords for all the datasources could be found in the `docker-compose.yml` file from which we [spinned up](#infrastructure-setup) all the containers.

 === "mysql"
     <figure markdown>